 We never release students alone to rideshare services, including taxis, Uber, Lyft, etc. unless there is an accompanying parent/guardian or other emergency contact present in the vehicle.
-It is against the policy of rideshare services for minors under the age of 18 to ride alone in their driver's vehicles.
 GLA has a responsibility to ensure that students are released to authorized individuals.
+GLA is not liable if a student leaves the building on a current walker permission form and is picked up by a rideshare service.